 It is a place where you can start to believe in magic while catching sight of the northern lights – with a bit of luck.”

-This sums up why Pauline thinks that Iceland has one of the best hikes in Europe.
+This sums up why Camille thinks that Iceland has one of the best hikes in Europe.

 Schwarzwald – Germany